Municipal Advisor Regulation

 The Exchange Act and the final SEC rules provide activity-based exclusions and exemptions from the definition of municipal advisor when certain criteria are met.

 Important Considerations for FINRA-Regulated Firms

-All firms that provide advice to or solicit municipal entities or obligated persons should carefully review the SEC\'s municipal advisor rules and related guidance to determine if they are required to register.
+All firms that provide advice to or solicit municipal entities or obligated persons should carefully review the SEC's municipal advisor rules and related guidance to determine if they are required to register.

-Any FINRA-regulated firm that recommends investment strategies to customers should take particular care to determine if any of its customers are municipal entities or obligated persons, and, if so, whether the funds invested for those customers represent proceeds of municipal securities or municipal escrow investments.
+Any FINRA-regulated firm that recommends investments or investment strategies to customers should take particular care to determine if any of its customers are municipal entities or obligated persons, and, if so, whether the funds invested for those customers represent proceeds of municipal securities or municipal escrow investments.